 Continuous Monitoring of Glycemic Variability to Predict Dys- and Hyperglycemia in Asymptomatic Type 1 Diabetes

-The goal of this longitudinal clinical trial is to measure variability of interstitial glucose levels with a user-friendly real-time continuous glucose monitoring (CGM) technology at regular intervals in normo- and dysglycemic multiple autoantibody-positive first-degree relatives (age 5-39 years) of type 1 diabetes patients, in comparison with single autoantibody-positive relatives in the same age range.
+The goal of this longitudinal clinical trial is to measure variability of interstitial glucose levels with a user-friendly real-time continuous glucose monitoring (CGM) technology at regular intervals in normo- and dysglycemic multiple autoantibody-positive individuals (age 5-39 years), in comparison with single autoantibody-positive individuals in the same age range.
 Participants will asked to undergo repeated oral glucose tolerance tests (OGTTs) (age 5-39 years) and hyperglycemic clamp tests (age 12-39 years) in parallel for a period of at least 2-3 years.
 In case of confirmed dysglycemia, we propose to perform CGM and OGTT every 3 months.

 The main questions the study aims to answer are: